Diane Newman MBACP (Accred) Dip Couns BA Hon

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Face to Face counselling: £40

 However I can work on a sliding scale and offer consessions where appropriate.

-An aged Grandparent who passes away will be sadly missed; but a parent losing a child will turn our expectations and assumptions on their head.
+An aged Grandparent who passes away will be sadly missed; but a parent losing a child or a sudden or traumatic death will turn our expectations and assumptions on their head; causing complex grief.
 The process of mourning will be defined not only by who the deceased was, but also by the nature of the survivor's relationship to that person.

 Our ability to cope at this time can be very difficult, and it can often be helpful to talk to someone who is not connected with your loss.
 This is where bereavement counselling can be of help.

 Due to Covid, I am only offering online or telephone therapy for the time being.

 Please contact me for further information.
 Thank you for your interest.